Our South Brisbane location has moved. We are now located at 87 Ipswich Rd, Woolloongabba QLD 4102

 We understand that eye conditions and their treatment can make for a stressful time, which is why we provide continued support throughout your time with us.
 Our caring team is here to provide answers to any questions or doubts you may have, and Dr Ryan will talk you through each step of the treatment plan to ensure that you feel comfortable and well informed.

-Whether your vision has been impacted or you had no symptoms, and your optometrist has referred you, Dr Ryan is an expert in corneal conditions and will provide you with the support you need.
+Whether your vision has been impacted or you had no symptoms and your optometrist has referred you, Dr Ryan is a cornea specialist in Brisbane who will provide you with the support you need — from diagnosis to follow-up care.

 Common conditions